department-of-veterans-affairs/va.gov-team/teams/vsp/teams/operations/product-outlines/github-team-automated-access.md

 - **12/10/2019**: GH teams is rolled out to all VSP Engineers
 - **12/31/2019**: GH teams is rolled out to of VSP (except Design)
 - **1/6/2020**: Approval from Patrick that if Jenkins permissions are tighten and demoed then Ops have the green light to roll out to VFS teams, with instant SOCKs access.
-- **??**: Demoed Jenkins Tightening permissions and green lighted to roll out to VSA.
+- **1/21/2020**: Green lighted to roll out to VSA and approval for new access guidelines.

 ## Dependencies